neverthesameagain/What-ya-Wearing/README.md

 ## Tasks

-1. Convert Pascal VOC annotations to YOLOv8 format.
+1. Converted Pascal VOC annotations to YOLOv8 format.
-2. Train a YOLOv8 model for person detection.
+2. Trained a YOLOv8 model for person detection.
-3. Train another YOLOv8 model for PPE detection using cropped images.
+3. Trained another YOLOv8 model for PPE detection using cropped images.
-4. Perform inference using both models and save the results.
+4. Performed inference using both models and save the results.
-5. Report the approach, learning, and evaluation metrics.
+5. Report includes the approach, learning, and evaluation metrics.

-## Important Instructions

-- Train a person detection model on the whole images.
-- For PPE detection, train another model on cropped images of detected persons.
-- Make suitable assumptions regarding class filtering and balancing for optimized solutions.
-- Ensure at least 5 classes are included in the PPE detection model, even if some classes are dropped due to inconsistent results.
-- Zip all the files and submit as instructed.

 ### Dataset Link